 I have worked as a freelance writer and educator and a consultant on numerous projects that share a commitment to deep community engagement and decolonial approaches.
 I also volunteer my time on a number of local, regional, and national boards and committees.

-In 2014, I married Daniel Bertrand, a musician and union-side labour lawyer from Victoria, BC.
+In 2014, I married Daniel Bertrand, a labour and human rights lawyer from Victoria, BC.
 After the birth of our oldest son in 2015, Dan relocated permanently to Bella Bella.

 I am extremely proud of Dan's accomplishments, including starting his own law firm - Central Coast Law Corporation - and his elected role as Area A Director for the Central Coast Regional District.